WilliamGalindezArias/p3_tennis_rl/report.md

 1. Introduction
 2. Learning Algorithm
 3. Hyper-parameters
-4. Experimentation
+4. Experimentation and plot of rewards
-5. Implementation and plot of rewards
+5. Future Work and ideas

 #### 1. Introduction